 Optimization of NorESM table look-up routines

 Tests with idealized cases were run on different platforms, Cray XT 30 and HP ProLiant Cluster, as well as different compiler suites, Cray, Intel and GNU compilers.
 At best about 50% faster run times for 5D case was achieved.
 In a further step, real-world tests shall help to profile optimize similar lookup-tables that are implemented in NorESM, which is work in progress.
-This is a direct support of activities in WP4 (CSC, MetNor).
+This is a direct support of earth system modelling activities in eSTICC (CSC, MetNor).

 Optimization of FLEXInvert